Royal Gibraltar Regiment: World War I

 During World War I, a group of local rowing club members volunteered to take up arms.
 Such was the interest that soon some 400 Gibraltarians joined.
 One of their tasks was to act as stretcher bearers for the many casualties arriving on hospital ships from Gallipoli.
 The wounded were taken to the Royal Naval Hospital Gibraltar and a number of temporary hospitals.
-The volunteers obtained recognition from the Governor, General Sir Herbert Miles, on 3 July 1915.
-Addressing the volunteers at Wellington Front, the Governor said that the Corps had "come into being not because of any official demand but as a result of their patriotic fervour and of their love and respect for the Crown".
+The volunteers obtained recognition from the governor, General Sir Herbert Miles, on 3 July 1915.
+Addressing the volunteers at Wellington Front, the governor said that the Corps had "come into being not because of any official demand but as a result of their patriotic fervour and of their love and respect for the Crown".

-The Corps was based at Orange Bastion, with the Headquarters on the ground floor of what is now City Hall.
+The Corps was based at Orange Bastion, with its headquarters on the ground floor of what is now City Hall.
 Later, the group moved to Wellington Front.
-The volunteers were divided into four rifle companies, A, B, C and D: each was commanded by a captain, with two subalterns, one Sergeant Major, four Sergeants, eight Corporals, two buglers and about 80 men.
+The volunteers were divided into four rifle companies, A, B, C and D: each was commanded by a captain, with two subalterns, one sergeant major, four sergeants, eight corporals, two buglers and about 80 men.
 The first commanding officer was Major G B Roberts of the Royal Engineers.
 During the war, the Corps provided reinforcement to assist in the defence of the Rock.
 The Corps was disbanded on 1 February 1920.